jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 Regardless of scope, the principles of a good contract specify the contract’s obligations and expectations in a meaningful way.

 ## What vs How
 A well-crafted software contract defines __what__ a component does, not __how__ it does it.
 This distinction is critical: the contract outlines the expected behavior—inputs, outputs, and side effects—while deliberately hiding implementation details.
 By decoupling the _interface_ from the _implementation_, contracts enable flexibility, testability, and the possibility of multiple solutions that fulfill the same promises.
 Whether sorting data or retrieving a user record, the contract ensures consistency of outcome, allowing the underlying logic to evolve without breaking client expectations.

+Contracts are [Fixed/Stable Elements](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html#stable-or-fixed-design-elements) in most designs.
+In UML class diagrams other design elements depend upon the contracts rather than the contracts depending upon those elements.
+This is visually represented by the dependency arrowheads modeling the relationship between elements consistently pointing inward toward contract elements and rarely away from them.
+The only time contracts depend upon other elements is when they depend upon other contracts.
+For example, Java Interfaces can only extend other Interfaces.
-This separation is the essence of the [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html).
+This decoupling is the essence of the [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html).

+Dependency and knowledge flow into contracts but rarely through them.
+Therefore, classes and other software elements that interact or implement the contract do not depend upon nor have knowledge of one another.
+As long as the contracts are stable, these other software elements can be designed and implemented by different teams and in parallel if needed.
+Their only dependency is upon the contract and not each other.

 # Client Point of View
 <img src="https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1386924139i/16867.jpg" alt="The Design of Everyday Things" title="Image Source: https://www.goodreads.com/book/show/16867" width = "30%" align="right" style="padding: 35px;">